splunk/public-o11y-docs/gdi/get-data-in/application/erlang/get-started.rst

 You can send application traces and metrics from your Erlang applications to Splunk Observability Cloud using the OpenTelemetry instrumentation for Erlang.

-To instrument your Rust applications, follow these steps:
+To instrument your Erlang applications, follow these steps:

 #.
 Make sure you've met the prerequisites.
 See :ref:`requirements-erlang`
 #.
 Instrument your application.
 See :ref:`instrument-erlang`